MicrosoftDocs/sql-docs/docs/relational-databases/statistics/statistics.md

 |(CustomerId, ItemId)|Rows with matching values for CustomerId and ItemId|
 |(CustomerId, ItemId, Price)|Rows with matching values for CustomerId, ItemId, and Price|

-### Filtered Statistics
+### Filtered statistics
  Filtered statistics can improve query performance for queries that select from well-defined subsets of data.
 Filtered statistics use a filter predicate to select the subset of data that is included in the statistics.
 Well-designed filtered statistics can improve the query execution plan compared with full-table statistics.
 For more information about the filter predicate, see [CREATE STATISTICS &#40;Transact-SQL&#41;](../../t-sql/statements/create-statistics-transact-sql.md).
 For more information about when to create filtered statistics, see the [When to Create Statistics](#CreateStatistics) section in this article.

-### Statistics Options
+## Statistics options
- There are three options that affect when and how statistics are created and updated.
+ There are options that affect when and how statistics are created and updated.
 These options are configurable at the database level only.

-#### <a name="AutoUpdateStats"></a>AUTO_CREATE_STATISTICS Option
+### <a name="AutoUpdateStats"></a>AUTO_CREATE_STATISTICS Option
  When the automatic create statistics option, [AUTO_CREATE_STATISTICS](../../t-sql/statements/alter-database-transact-sql-set-options.md#auto_create_statistics) is ON, the Query Optimizer creates statistics on individual columns in the query predicate, as necessary, to improve cardinality estimates for the query plan.
-These single-column statistics are created on columns that do not already have a [histogram](#histogram) in an existing statistics object.
+These single-column statistics are created on columns that don't already have a [histogram](#histogram) in an existing statistics object.
 The AUTO_CREATE_STATISTICS option does not determine whether statistics get created for indexes.
 This option also does not generate filtered statistics.
 It applies strictly to single-column statistics for the full table.

  When the Query Optimizer creates statistics as a result of using the AUTO_CREATE_STATISTICS option, the statistics name starts with `_WA`.
 You can use the following query to determine if the Query Optimizer has created statistics for a query predicate column.